MOBOX Price Tops $0.51 on Exchanges (MBOX)

-MOBOX (MBOX) traded 0.4% higher against the dollar during the 24 hour period ending at 20:00 PM ET on April 15th.
-One MOBOX token can now be purchased for approximately $0.51 or 0.00001669 BTC on cryptocurrency exchanges.
-During the last seven days, MOBOX has traded up 3% against the dollar.
-MOBOX has a market capitalization of $95.27 million and approximately $9.40 million worth of MOBOX was traded on exchanges in the last 24 hours.
+MOBOX (MBOX) traded 1.8% lower against the U.S. dollar during the 1 day period ending at 7:00 AM ET on April 21st.
+One MOBOX token can currently be bought for approximately $0.51 or 0.00001819 BTC on cryptocurrency exchanges.
+In the last seven days, MOBOX has traded down 0.1% against the U.S. dollar.
+MOBOX has a market capitalization of $96.17 million and $7.64 million worth of MOBOX was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.